 Users also have the ability to switch between multiple accounts, track app data, track e-commerce data, and to isolate and examine different segments of their data.

-3. Quicklytics (Free with in-app purchases, iPhone/iPad)
+3. Quicklytics (Free with in-app purchases, iPhone/iPad) [No Longer Available]

 While Analytics Pro 2 focuses on the depth of data analysis possible, Quicklytics is more concerned with making the key information you need readily available and easy to understand.
 The app places its focus on the essentials – your page views, bounce rate, and number of visitors.